Namit210/Vision-tkinter-/README.md

 1. Click "Save CSV"
 2. A timestamped file is created (e.g., `clicks_20251026_212017.csv`)
 3. The file contains:
-   - Sentry visibility result (if fence was computed)
+   - Sentry visibility result (if convex hull was computed)
-   - All points with index, type, x, y coordinates (in insertion order)
+   - All points with index, type, x, y coordinates

 **Load from CSV**:
 1. Click "Load CSV"
 2. Select a previously saved CSV file
-3. All points are loaded in the same order and displayed on the canvas
+3. All points are loaded and displayed on the canvas
-4. Click "Compute" to draw the fence
+4. Click "Compute" to compute the convex hull

 ### CSV Format